-Our aim is to encourage high-quality research into regeneration and repair in the injured spinal cord by fostering a new generation of dedicated scientists and clinicians.
+We aim to encourage high-quality research into regeneration and repair in the injured spinal cord by fostering a new generation of dedicated scientists and clinicians.
 We are focused on ensuring that we have the necessary breadth of skills and experience to develop treatments for spinal cord injury.

-We have funded over 40 student awards under this grant, here are the latest three awards.
+We have funded over 40 student awards under this grant, here are the 2018 awards.